cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 #### adminGroup
 * Data type: String
-* Content: Name of the user backend group which will get administration rights in the Ecosystem
+* Content: Name of the user backend group which will get administration rights in the EcoSystem
 * This property has to be set even when an external user backend is used.
-* Example: ``"administrators"``
+* Example: `"administrators"`

 #### adminMember
 * Data type: boolean
-* Content: Logical value which shows if the created admin account will also become a member of the user backend group defined in _adminGroup_
+* Content: Logical value which shows if the created admin account will also become a member of the user backend group defined in *"adminGroup"*
-* Example: ``true``
+* Example: `"true"`

 #### completed
 * Data type: boolean
-* Content: Logical value which shows if the _admin_ step is completely finished
+* Content: Logical value which shows if the *admin step* is completely finished
-* Example: ``true``
+* Example: `"true"`

 ### Section 'unixUser'

 In this section, the credentials for the system administrator created within the setup process can be configured.
-If this step is skipped a user called "ces-admin" with a random generated password will be created and shown at the end of the setup process.
+If this step is skipped a user called *ces-admin* with a random generated password will be created and shown at the end of the setup process.
 This configuration of the system admin ist not possible via web interface.

 Object name: _unixUser_